muni-town/weird/docs/login-with-weird.md

 the redirect URI, the `Weird` name, between `oauth2` and `callback` must match the "Authentication name" in the next step.

-Once you've commited the client JSON file, go to the Forgejo auth administration page `https://exmapleforgejo.com/admin/auths`, and click "Add authentication source".
+Once you've committed the client JSON file, go to the Forgejo auth administration page `https://exmapleforgejo.com/admin/auths`, and click "Add authentication source".

 Set the following options: